 In a previous study conducted in 2000, the CDC found that 8.6 million people suffered from 12.7 million medical conditions due to smoking.
 After studying new data, though, researchers found that this number has jumped to 14 million – and that’s considered a “generally conservative” estimate.
 The good news, however, is that teen smoking is at an all-time low, and the number of non-smoking households has doubled over the past 20 years.
 But with about 1 billion active smokers around the world, the authors of this study maintain that there is still a lot of work to be done on this issue.
 When you think about it, there are no health benefits to smoking, so it would be in your best interest to give up this habit.

 Smoking and Drinking Increase the Risk of Cancer of the Mouth

 Nutrients that may help protect the mouth and throat of smokers, drinkers and everyone else to a degree include Lycopene (natural source in a tomato oleoresin base), Green Tea polyphenols, Resveratrol, and Folic Acid, Vitamin E with Tocotrienols, and Aged Garlic.

 Extremely Obese Kids can have a Heart Attack

 The heart muscle of extremely obese kids can develop a very dangerous change – the muscles of their heart thicken.
 This can put the children at high risk for developing a heart attack.
 In a study of 340 kids admitted to the hospital with an average age of 12, and body mass index ranging from normal to extremely obese, ultrasound examination found that with increasing obesity there was an alarming increasing thickness of the heart muscles.
-Some people may want to check their heart with an ultrasound kit from Butterfly Network if they are at risk.
 The study was presented this week by physicians of Cincinnati Children’s Hospital Medical Center at the annual meeting of the American Society of Echocardiography in San Diego.